kbmcgowan/Old-course-materials/README.md

 # Teaching

-public files from courses I have taught (or am teaching)
+A repository of the public files from courses I have taught.